furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

 .. _InstallPipPackages:

-Installation of Python SDK Package
+Installing Python SDK package
 =======================================

 .. tabs::

-  .. tab:: installation with PIP
+  .. tab:: Installing with PIP

-    FuriosaAI Python SDK package is uploaded on PyPi storage `pypi <https://pypi.org/>`_, hence it can be easily installed with command ``pip``.
+    FuriosaAI Python SDK package is uploaded on the `pypi <https://pypi.org/>`_ repository, so you can easily install it as shown by using the ``pip`` command.

     .. code-block:: sh

       pip install furiosa-sdk

-    Package contains compiler command line tools and inference API.
+    The package contains a compiler command line interface and an inference API.
-    Please refer to :ref:`CompilerCli` and :ref:`Tutorial` for details.
+    Refer to :ref:`CompilerCli` and :ref:`Tutorial` for detailed usage guides.

-    Extra Python packages contains other extra functions, please refer to :ref:`PythonExtraPackages`.
-    Furiosa ``litmus`` can check whether user provided models are compatible with Furiosa NPU.
+    Additional functions are provided in the form of Python extra packages, and you can select and install packages as you require from :ref:`PythonExtraPackages`.
+    For example, if you need to install `server`` for model serving and ``litmus`` to check the compatibility between model and SDK, specify the extension package as follows.

     .. code-block:: sh

-      pip install 'furiosa-sdk[litmus]'
+      pip install 'furiosa-sdk[server, litmus]'

-  .. tab:: installation with source code
+  .. tab:: Installing with the source code

-    Download `FuriosaAI Github Repository <https://github.com/furiosa-ai/furiosa-sdk>`_ and install Furiosa SDK with the following instructions.
+    Download the source code from `FuriosaAI Github repository <https://github.com/furiosa-ai/furiosa-sdk>`_ and install the packages in the following order.

     .. code-block:: sh

       git clone https://github.com/furiosa-ai/furiosa-sdk
       cd furiosa-sdk/python
-      pip install furiosa-common
+      pip install furiosa-runtime
       pip install furiosa-tools
-      pip install furiosa-runtime
       pip install furiosa-sdk

-    In order to install extra packages, please install the modules on the sub directories of furiosa-sdk/python.
+    If you wish to install extra packages, install the Python module in the subdirectory of furiosa-sdk/python.
-    For example, model server can be installed on the following dependency.
+    For example, if you want to install a model server, install it according to the order of dependencies as follows.

     .. code-block:: sh